Elder Abuse Prevention Ontario (EAPO) is calling for expressions of interest by community members and influencers to join our Board of Directors.

 Directors should possess:

-- a commitment to the prevention of elder abuse
+• a commitment to the prevention of elder abuse and

 To inform our strategic directions, we seek a balance of expertise and experience in our Board.
 We are seeking applications:

-- with a range of professional expertise, including health sector, community support, nursing, law, victim services, financial sector, and knowledge translation and mobilization among others.
+• with a range of professional expertise or lived experience, including from sectors such as health, community support, nursing, law, victim services, financial services, and knowledge translation and mobilization.

 TO APPLY